helldragger/helldragger.github.io/_posts/2017-05-23-Automating-coding.md

 ## Modular Programming

-The source code can be retrieved here: https://github.com/helldragger/ModularProgramming
+The source code can be retrieved [here](https://github.com/helldragger/ModularProgramming)

 ### The idea